 Vanuatu’s small and compact capital, Port Vila, overlooks a scenic bay littered with islands and atolls varying in size and offers a diverse range of places to stay.

 Fresh produce and craft markets and most of Vanuatu’s tourist attractions, including Vanuatu’s only mall, are located along Port Vila’s main street and the picturesque seaside pathway with gorgeous ocean views.

 You can find many friendly villages and excellent beaches near Port Vila around the main island of Efate, including a few resorts in places like Pango, Eratap, Erakor and Havannah.

 Espiritu Santo, Vanuatu’s largest island and one of the country’s least-developed islands, is located northwest of Efate.

 The island mainly attracts thrill-seekers and those looking to escape into nature.

-It’s a fantastic destination for those seeking a little bit of seclusion since Espiritu Santo doesn’t get that many visitors as nearby Efate Island does and is one of the few islands in Vanuatu still relatively untouched by large-scale developments.
+It’s a fantastic destination for those seeking seclusion as Espiritu Santo doesn’t get as many visitors as nearby Efate Island and is one of the few islands in Vanuatu still relatively untouched by large-scale developments.

-The island is a haven for those looking for a more rugged adventure exploring the volcano as part of a tour or for anyone wanting to stroll along the island’s endless amounts of idyllic beaches all fit to called paradise.
+The island is a haven for those looking for a more rugged adventure exploring the volcano as part of a tour or for anyone wanting to stroll along the island’s endless amounts of idyllic beaches, all fit to be called “paradise”.

 Tanna Island perfectly blends the remoteness of Espiritu Santo with the resorts and activities found on some of the more developed islands, making it ideal for those wanting a bit of both worlds.